thedeveloperever/optimac/README.md

 *Note: You need SIP to be turned off.*

-*Also, I try to make commits stable and they go through testing.*
+*Also, I try to make commits stable, plus they go through testing.*

 Click the green button that says "Code" with an arrow, then click Download ZIP.